stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/08-add-configmap/add-configmaps.md

     ![envfrom configmap](images/envfrom-config.png)

-    > Note: The indentation to be followed for `envFrom` in `deploy/values.yaml` is **application.deployment.envFrom**.
+    > Note: The indentation for `envFrom` in `deploy/values.yaml` is **application.deployment.envFrom**.
 You can also reference secret in envFrom, to see more [click](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/#configure-all-key-value-pairs-in-a-secret-as-container-environment-variables).

 ### Define ConfigMap Data in values.yaml